dacresl/dsi1_stock_exchange/README.md

 This project addresses the problem of predicting the direction of the next day's closing price using historical data.

+We will be using a combination of 10-day and 21-day MA (commonly used date ranges in trading) and trading volume to see if we can predict stock price.
+•	10-day MA is an indicator for short term volatility/price changes
+•	21-day MA reflects longer term trends
+•	Volume reflects market participation and sentiment, high volume can be an indicator of volatility

 ### 🎯 Goal

 To use moving average (MA) and volume as predictors of stock price movement, and analyze how these indicators behave in the context of broader market volatility (e.g., the COVID-19 pandemic).